-2) Overall, the intention is to show what we are doing to achieve and maintain our stated goal of being “the best RSL in Scotland”.
-The Business Plan builds on thirteen highly successful years of service improvement, investment delivery and regeneration by DGHP.
+The intention of The Plan is to show what DGHP is doing to achieve and maintain our stated goal of being “the best RSL in Scotland”.
+It builds on DGHP’s success in service improvement, investment delivery and regeneration.
 Our key achievements to date have included:

-- Building over 700 new homes across Dumfries and Galloway, as part of mixed tenure regeneration and development programmes
+- Building hundreds of new homes across Dumfries and Galloway, as part of mixed tenure regeneration and development programmes

-- Substantially achieving the Scottish Housing Quality Standard (SHQS) on time
+- Achieving the Scottish Housing Quality Standard (SHQS)

 - Attracting high levels of investment to the region, benefiting Dumfries and Galloway’s economy as well as the tenants and local communities we serve